ABODFTW/Don-t_Touch_Anything_Game/README.md

 - have fun! ^_^
 # For Developers or who wants to know how this works
-You Download the readable Verison from here (Github Repo) You will find two folders and an index.html
+Download the readable Verison from here (Github Repo) You will find two folders and an index.html

 the index.html has the html and css things.